Adeptry/nest-stripe/README.md

 ## Features

 - Easy-to-use Stripe service that can be injected into your classes.
-- Environment, Synchronous, Asynchronous initialization.
+- Environment, Synchronous, and Asynchronous initialization.
 - Retrying

 ## Installation